Ikramik/color-detector-app/README.md

 To test the app:

-- Download the latest `.apk` from [Releases](https://github.com/Ikramik/color-detector-app/releases)
+1. Download the latest `.apk` from [Releases](https://github.com/Ikramik/color-detector-app/releases)
-- Install on your Android device.
+2. Install on your Android device.
-- Grant necessary camera and storage permissions.
+3. Grant necessary camera and storage permissions.

+> ⚠️ This is a test version.
+Only install from trusted sources.

 ---